-The project aims at improving growing conditions for coffee -and as a consequence, for cocoa and vanilla – by providing shade, humidity and improving soil quality.
-On the other hand, it enables to generate additional and diversified sources of incomes and livelihood resources over the medium and long term (fruits, fodder, fuelwood, timber, medicinal products, etc.).
+Improving growing conditions for coffee – and as a consequence, for cocoa and vanilla – by providing shade, humidity and improving soil quality.

-Today, the project is developed in partnership with the Louis Dreyfus Foundation and the Louis Dreyfus Company, Nespresso and Ben&Jerry’s.
-Together, we support small-scale coffee producers, train farmers on good agricultural practices.
+Developed in partnership with the Louis Dreyfus Foundation, the Louis Dreyfus Company, Nespresso and Ben & Jerry’s.
+Together, we support small-scale coffee producers.

 LocationRwenzori region, Uganda